spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/09-cluster-rbac.md

 1. From the cluster settings view, select the **RBAC** tab.

-2. Click on **Add New Binding**
+2. Click on **Add New Binding**.

 3. Fill out the following details:
-  * Role Name: Define a custom role name to identify the cluster role
+  * Role Name: Define a custom role name to identify the cluster role.
   * Subjects: Subjects are a group of users, services, or teams using the Kubernetes API.
   * Subject Name: Custom name to identify a subject.